zhangxinyi364/zhangxinyi364.github.io/_pages/about.md

 # 🌈 Miscellaneous
 Apart from academic studies and research, I have a wide range of interests, including piano, swimming and calligraphy.
+-  I enjoy playing the piano🎹 and have passed the highest amateur performance grades from both the [CMA](http://www.chnmusic.org/home/news/kj.html) Grade 10 and the [CCOM](http://kj.ccom.edu.cn/) Grade 9.
+I have also won awards in several piano competitions.
+-  I am an avid swimmer, with a preference for the breaststroke.
+-  I am a practitioner of Chinese Brush Calligraphy and have passed the Grade 4.